 A downloadable project for macOS and Android

-Love dim sum, but don't know what to order or how to order?
+Love dim sum, but don't know what or how to order?
 Bring this app on your iPhone or Android phone (the Mac build sort of works), find what you like, and tap the speaker icon to hear the dish pronounced in Chinese (Cantonese or Mandarin) using text-to-speech.

 Pro users on iOS can save and view favorite dishes (tap on the heart button) and practice saying the Chinese names using iOS speech recognition!

 If you don't hear the Chinese speech